-Last updated: April 21, 2026 · Pilot release
+Last updated: May 14, 2026 · Pilot release

 Summary.
 Face video never leaves the patient's device.
 Only numeric session metrics are uploaded.
 Patients are identified by an enrollment code the clinician assigns — no name, no email, no date of birth.
 Data is hosted in Ireland (EU) under GDPR.
 Patient accounts and sessions can be deleted by the clinician at any time.